Introduction to MySQL SHOW Triggers

 Conclusion

-We have learned about the MySQL SHOW Trigger command which is responsible to display the trigger events present in a particular database.
-Along with it, we can view the event timings and find out to work for those if needed or search for any specific table linked to a trigger for any information gathering.
+We have learned about the MySQL SHOW Trigger command, which displays the trigger events in a particular database.
+We can also view the event timings and find out to work for those if needed or search for any specific table linked to a trigger for any information gathering.

 Recommended Articles